 Do I have to do it?

-Previously everyone resident in France had to fill in the tax declaration (déclaration des revenus) but that began to change last year, following the introduction of ‘taxing at source’ for employees.
+Previously everyone resident in France had to fill in the income tax declaration (déclaration des revenus) but that has recently begun to change, following the introduction of 'taxing at source' for employees.

-This only affects employees, not self-employed or retired people, and only a few categories are concerned – if this affects you, you should have received a notification per email already, or been exempt from last year’s declaration.
+This only affects employees, not self-employed or retired people, and only a few categories are concerned - if this affects you, you will receive a notification by email, or been exempt from last year's declaration.

 If you belong to this group but something has changed since your last fiscal declaration (anything at all – income levels, address or other) you will still need to declare your taxes.